sixpackwarriors/sixpackwarriors.github.io/source/_posts/2017-04-27-my-transformation-story.markdown

 I took all of these signals and fed them back into my system, creating a positive feedback loop that fueled more gains and helped me press the advantage.

-Over the course of the following 6 months, I would then go on to **gain over 56 pounds of muscle mass while maintaining my 6 pack abs.**
+Over the course of the following 6 months, I would then go on to **gain over 56 pounds of muscle mass while maintaining my six pack abs.**

 And by the 12th month of my body transformation journey, I had achieved what they call the "[Adonis Golden Ratio](http://www.bodybuildingweightprogram.com/golden-ratio/ "Adonis Golden Ratio")."